 In many parts of the country, there simply aren’t many wash racks.
 And, not every wash rack will wash out every type of material.
 For example, there are very few wash racks in New England and the ones that do exist often won’t wash out materials like certain polymers and hazardous chemicals.
 So, a driver delivering one of these products to northern New England may have to drive hours down to New Jersey – or head west to Albany – to get washed out.
 That’s a lot of deadhead miles, not to mention the traffic, tolls, and aggravation the driver must deal with.

-There is also the not-too-uncommon scenario in which a driver arrives at the loading site after receiving a tank wash only to be told that the tank’s cleanliness is not up to the loader’s standards.
+There is also the not-uncommon scenario in which a driver arrives at the loading site after receiving a tank wash only to be told that the tank’s cleanliness is not up to the loader’s standards.
 The driver must then go out and get the tank washed again and then come back to be loaded.
 In the past, the driver would climb on top of the cleaned trailer after a wash, open the dome opening and visually inspect the trailer before leaving the wash rack.
-As of recently, many carriers and tank wash facilities no longer allow this practice due to safety and insurance concerns.
+Many carriers and tank wash facilities no longer allow this practice due to safety and insurance concerns.

 Turn to a freight forwarder to navigate tank washes

-With shippers, we review the product being shipped (including the Safety Data Sheet [SDS]) and send the product information out to tank washes to determine if and where the product can be cleaned.
+With shippers, we review the product being shipped (including the Safety Data Sheet) and send the product information out to tank washes to determine if and where the product can be cleaned.

 With carriers, we will notify them of the tank wash situation and help them plan their routes.
 Carriers sometimes fail to take washes into account or may wrongfully assume that they can get washed at a certain wash rack.
 With our knowledge of the products being shipped – and the wash racks that will or will not handle those products – we are able to help the carrier plan the most efficient (and realistic) route so that we can minimize any unwelcome surprises.